Liwmo/liwmo.github.io/_posts/2017-10-05-the-photoelectric-effect.markdown

 4. Double the light intensity (you can assume that slider values scale linearly from 0% to 100% brightness).
 What is the new current?
 Feel free to repeat this procedure with various starting points.
 With this knowledge, what does the relationship between current and intensity look like?

 ## Break Time
-Prior to the 20th century, Max Planck had already speculated that electromagnetic energy was *quantized*.
-That is, energy could only take on discrete values given by $$E=hf$$ where $$f$$ represents frequency and $$h \approx 4.136 \cdot 10^{-15} \text{ eV} \cdot \text{s}$$ is a number we now call Planck's constant.
-Although he had only used this as a "mathematical trick" to get sensible results, Albert Einstein used this observation in order to explain the photoelectric effect.
+Prior to the 20th century, Max Planck had already hinted at the fact that electromagnetic energy was *quantized*.
+That is, energy took on *discrete* values given by $$E=hf$$, where $$f$$ represents frequency and $$h \approx 4.136 \cdot 10^{-15} \text{ eV} \cdot \text{s}$$ is a number we now call Planck's constant.
+Planck only applied this "mathematical trick" in an attempt to get sensible results, but Albert Einstein saw this as the key to understanding the photoelectric effect.

-But, before we move on to the explanation, let's take some time to acknowledge how counter-intuitive it was (and still is) for nature to be discretized.
+Before we move on to the explanation, let's take some time to acknowledge how counter-intuitive it was (and still is) for nature to be discretized.
 Sure, one can count the number of items, say 5 chairs, and note that counting numbers are discrete.
 However, in our physical world, you're still able to saw a chair in half and get 1/2 a chair, 0.3692 chairs, or any other continuous value (even though at some point, I suppose we could debate what a chair looks like).
 The food we eat is not quantized and we think of heights as continuous numbers; we don't grow in exact 0.5 inch increments.

 With that aside, we're well on our way to the quirkiness of modern physics.
 Let's think of our experiment as a collision.
 Then, according to the law of conservation of energy: